ssugar/Blog/_posts/Fabric/2024-06-27-FastAIMLModelInFabric.md

 im.to_thumb(256, 256)
 ```

+Load the ML model we trained and saved.

 ```python
 #load the model via the runID
 model = mlflow.fastai.load_model(f"runs:/[[enter your runID here]]/model")
 ```

-To be honest, I'm not sure if the above is the correct way to load a saved model in Fabric.
+:information: To be honest, I'm not sure if the above is the correct way to load a saved model in Fabric.
 The "Apply this version" code that Fabric can auto-create didn't work for me and the above does allow me to make predictions from a separate Fabric notebook, so I'm going with this for now.
 If you know the correct way to load a saved model, please do let me know.

+Run the predict function with the image we just downloaded to see if it's a pangolin or an armadillo.
+Include the result variable to see how confident the model is with it's prediction.

 ```python
 #use the loaded model to see if the image was a pangolin or armadillo